Dentistry: Hazards in modern dentistry

 Long term occupational noise exposure can contribute to permanent hearing loss, which is referred to as noise-induced hearing loss (NIHL) and tinnitus.
 Noise exposure can cause excessive stimulation of the hearing mechanism, which damages the delicate structures of the inner ear.
 NIHL can occur when an individual is exposed to sound levels above 90 dBA according to the Occupational Safety and Health Administration (OSHA).
 Regulations state that the permissible noise exposure levels for individuals is 90 dBA.
 For the National Institute for Occupational Safety and Health (NIOSH), exposure limits are set to 85 dBA.
 Exposures below 85 dBA are not considered to be hazardous.
 Time limits are placed on how long an individual can stay in an environment above 85 dBA before it causes hearing loss.
 OSHA places that limitation at 8 hours for 85 dBA.
 The exposure time becomes shorter as the dBA level increases.

 Within the field of dentistry, a variety of cleaning tools are used including piezoelectric and sonic scalers, and ultrasonic scalers and cleaners.
 While a majority of the tools do not exceed 75 dBA, prolonged exposure over many years can lead to hearing loss or complaints of tinnitus.
 Few dentists have reported using personal hearing protective devices, which could offset any potential hearing loss or tinnitus.

+Chemical Hazards

+In addition to noise exposure occupational hazards, there are various chemical hazards from disinfection and dental materials.

+Disinfectants

+Chemical disinfectants are necessary in a dental practice to prevent infection and contamination between patients.
+As a consequence, it introduces many chemical and occupational hazards.
+The most commonly used active ingredients in disinfection include alcohol, ortho-phthalaldehyde (OPA) solution, hydrogen peroxide, peracetic acid, and glutaraldehyde.
+In terms of surface-disinfection, workers are especially exposed to agents like aldehydes and quaternary-ammonium compounds via inhalation or physical contact.
+This may result in allergies, due to lack of adequate ventilation and prolonged exposure.
+Research shows that around 10.9% of dental professionals may test positive for an allergic reaction to glutaraldehyde, compared to 2% in non-dental control subjects.
+Additionally, frequent use of disinfectants may result in more respiratory symptoms in dental workers as well as worsened asthma control.